-Ms. Skillman, 64, was elected to the Board in 2013.
+Ms. Skillman, 65, was elected to the Board in 2013.
 She is a member of the Compensation and Management Development Committee and of the Enterprise Risk Committee.
-Ms. Skillman serves as President and CEO of Radius Indiana, an economic development regional partnership which represents Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Orange, and Washington Counties in South Central Indiana.
+Ms. Skillman serves as CEO of Radius Indiana, an economic development regional partnership which represents Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Orange, and Washington Counties in South Central Indiana.
+She currently serves as co-chair of the Indiana Bicentennial Commission.

-She served as the 49th Lieutenant Governor of the State of Indiana from 2005 to 2013 where in addition to her legislative duties she was responsible for leading the Office of Tourism Development, Energy Group and Indiana Housing and Community Development Authority.
+Ms. Skillman served as the 49th Lieutenant Governor of the State of Indiana from 2005 to 2013 where in addition to her legislative duties she was responsible for leading the Office of Tourism Development, Energy Group and Indiana Housing and Community Development Authority.
 She chaired the Indiana Counter Terrorism and Security Council, the intergovernmental entity responsible for homeland security.
 She also served as the Secretary of Agriculture and Rural Development under the state's Department of Agriculture and Office of Rural Affairs.